Vanjoseluis/Academic_Projects/README.md

 ![ROS2](https://img.shields.io/badge/ROS2-Humble-purple)
 ![Linux](https://img.shields.io/badge/Linux-CLI-black)

-The Projects that I consider worth saving in this treasure chest called GitHub
+---

-#
+A curated collection of academic projects that I consider worth preserving in this little treasure chest called GitHub.

 Welcome to my academic project repository.
 I am currently pursuing a Bachelor's Degree in Robotics Engineering at the University of Málaga (UMA).
 This repository contains a curated selection of academic projects developed during my training, focused on key areas such as robotics, automation, control systems, and embedded programming.

 Each folder represents an independent project and includes a dedicated `README.md`, source code, and supporting materials where applicable.
 This repository serves as a structured index for easy navigation, review, and reference.